johnlaudun/jln/teaching/courses/370-games-syllabus-old.md

 ### Software

-* In addition to these physical materials, participants will of course need access to a computer and software.
+* In addition to these physical materials, participants will of course need to access to a computer and software.
 The university provides a license to Office 365.
 Use of Teams is mandatory, and you might as well use the other apps as well.
 There is a fair amount of writing in this course, much of it structured, and so familiarity with Word's outline capabilities and the relationship between outline headings and styles is required.
 (We will discuss this in class, but you should start familiarizing yourself with this stuff now: your life will be so much easier for it.)
 PowerPoint can be an interesting platform for interactive fiction with its ability to have clickable links between non-sequential slides, and Excel can be pressed into service as a kind of database or project outline and/or Gantt chart.
-(If you use the equivalent software elsewhere, familiarize yourself with export options to Office file formats -- I prefer Keynote to PowerPoint, but there is no Keynote option on the classroom computer.)
+(If you use the equivalent software elsewhere, famliarize yourself with export options to Office file formats -- I prefer Keynote to PowerPoint, but there is no Keynote option on the classroom computer.)
 * We will be using network graphs to represent interactive fictions and narrative games.
 This can be done entirely with note cards, by the way, but you can also create simple diagrams in presentation software like PowerPoint or Keynote.
 Anything more than a few nodes high/deep quickly becomes about managing readability and not about generating ideas.
 There are a variety of mind-mapping, as well as diagramming, applications available.
 Feel free to familiarize yourself with one but you can do an awful lot with [Twine](https://twinery.org).
 See Resources > Software for more.

 ## Assignments & Grading